305.538.7231 ext 231

-Over the past fifteen years, Nerissa has immersed herself within communications, marketing and events.
+Over the past seventeen years, Nerissa has immersed herself within communications, marketing and events.
 Nerissa attained a Bachelor of Arts Degree in 1999 from the University of Maryland, in 2001 she received a certification in Digital Design at the Denmark Design School in Copenhagen and in 2002 received a Master of Fine Arts Degree from Pratt Institute.

 The majority of her career was spent working within marketing and advertising in New York City servicing clients including American Express, Pepsi and Diaego.
 Nerissa began transitioning into the non-profit space in 2008 when she was recruited to join the Board of Directors of International Special Events Society as the Vice President of Communications.
 Nerissa spent three years developing their volunteer-based communications department and oversaw all communication outlets, along with managing her own thriving event design and planning business located on Madison Avenue in the Flatiron District.

 In 2012, Nerissa moved to Miami Beach to continue her focus in non-profit communications and joined the National Parkinson Foundation as the Director of Marketing.
 There she was tasked to oversee all marketing for national programs.
 Nerissa joined the Temple Beth Sholom team as the first Director of Communications in July of 2015.
 When Nerissa is not working she enjoys spending time with her husband Michael and their son Eli Asher.

 Director of The Tribe